Bound by Corruption by BelovedStranger

 Sesshomaru had a powerful urge to grab Kagome and shake her—to drag her back into his arms and kiss her.
 To reignite her flame and make her burn for him again.
 But seeing the painful uncertainty in her open expression, he knew he’d lost the spark that had burned for him.

-Leaving him with an erection that refused to abate.
+Leaving him with a painful erection that refused to abate.

 When he did not respond, the girl stepped towards him, placing her small hands on his chest.
 Once more clothed, he burned to feel her touch on his flesh as before.
 Her expression beseeched him more than her words.
 “Please, Sesshomaru.
 If you know where she is, you must take me to her.
-She—she’s all I have left.”
+She—” Her breath hitched.
+“She’s all I have left.”

 Wrong.
 She had him.